This article was updated on October 1, 2019.

 - Limit data flow from the SIS to applications to unidirectional outbound traffic only.

-- Limit data flows from servers or workstations to the SIS using application whitelisting and access control measures.
+- Limit data flows from servers or workstations to the SIS using application allowlist and access control measures.

 - Monitor ICS traffic for unexpected communication flows and other anomalous activity and investigate promptly.